AdobeDocs/workfront.en/help/classic/workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md

 * Report

   <!--
+  <li data-mc-conditions="QuicksilverOrClassic.Draft mode"> <p>Resource Estimate</p> <note type="note">
-  Resource Estimate Note: This report captures information about an area in Workfront that has been removed.
+  This report captures information about an area in&nbsp;Workfront that has been removed.
 The report might display legacy information but it does not update with current data.
 Although not recommended, you may update the information in this report using the API.
-For information about how you estimate resources for projects, see Resource Planner overview.
+For information about how you estimate resources for projects, see
+  <a href="../../../resource-mgmt/resource-planning/get-started-resource-planner.md" class="MCXref xref">Resource Planner overview</a>.
+  </note> </li>
   -->

 * Resource Pool